 Ideal landing pages should clearly identify your potential consumer’s problem and how you can solve it.
 It is no different when using landing page videos.
 Returning to the idea of clarity, make sure that in both your written script (see below) and visuals you clearly identify how your product, service, or idea can bring the consumer value.
-Once you have identified your target audience value proposition, you can then attempt to achieve a conversion with a clear call-to-action at the end of the video.
+Once you have identified your target audience value proposition, you can then attempt to achieve a conversion with a clear call to action at the end of the video.
 It is important to know before creating your video what it is exactly that you want to accomplish.
 Before you draft your script, make sure to fully determine what it is you want your potential consumers to do after watching your video.
 This will come in handy when tracking metrics (Tip #4), as you will be able to evaluate the success of your campaign based on the number of individuals who completed your desired task (i.e. download, opt-in, purchase, etc.).
 Create clear headlines that grab attention, and be sure to adjust the copy size to fit the video above the fold.

 Tip #5 – Develop a Script

 Videos are a form of expression and art, and therefore they require ample time and dedication.
 Without a revised and edited script you will be hardpressed to appear authentic to your target audience.
 As high quality sound is one of the most important aspects of landing page videos, your audio must be professionally recorded and practiced.
 Look to invest in a professional grade microphone as opposed to onboard microphones or cell phones.
 This relatively small investment can have a huge impact on professionalism and conversion rates.
 In an older (but still highly relevant) blog post, serial entrepreneur and marketing expert Brian Clark suggests not only drafting a script, but recording it in pieces and using editing software to transition the fragments into an integrated whole.
 This will ensure optimal quality each step of the way, and will greatly assist those up and coming marketers who lack the agency budget to hire paid voices.
-For a great resource on drafting and perfecting your video script, check out this article from our friends at HubSpot.

 Tip #6 – Track Metrics